cailynyongyong/solidity-copilot/README.md

 # smart-contract-auditor README

-This is the README for your extension "smart-contract-auditor".
+[Solidity Copilot](https://devfolio.co/projects/solidity-copilot-e15f) won #1st prize for the 2023 ETH Seoul hackathon for the Impact Application round.

 ## To Run the Code